wangqian1992511/LeetCode/237 Delete Node in a Linked List/readme.txt

 001.cpp (16ms):

-Recursively set the value of each node as the value of its next node.
-Then consider if it is the second last node.
-If so, direcly set its next node as NULL.
+001.py (52ms):

+It's easy to delete the next node for any given node.
+To delete the present node, we can change the value of this node to the value in its next node, and then delete the next node.